 We came from all over—from nearly every state in the Union, from Canada, from Mexico, the Caribbean, South America, Europe, Asia, Australia, Africa and the islands of the Pacific.
 It was a vivid reminder that we are very much an international church—in fact, not just in name.

 At each meal, one of our international mission directors reported on the spiritual growth and gospel outreach in his region.
-And in President Joseph Tkach’s address to the conference, he featured even more of the work God is doing through our denomination in the many outposts of the gospel God has given us around the world.
+And in Joseph Tkach’s address to the conference, he featured even more of the work God has done through our denomination in the many outposts of the gospel God has given us around the world.